From Mahjong to Dumplings: A Conversation with an Award-Winning Chinese Professor

 Margaret Hannick '23 talks with Claudia Ross to explore a foundation in linguistics that led to a lifetime of teaching Chinese

-modern languages and literatures department, you think start by — literally — writing the book on grammar.
+Modern languages and literatures department, you think start by — literally — writing the book on grammar.
 And you include a dumpling party or two.

 In her 33 years at the College of the Holy Cross, Ross has dedicated her time to not only developing the Chinese program from the ground up, but engaging students and making lasting impressions through her classes.
 It makes sense, then, that she was awarded the 2019 Donal J. Burns '49 Career Teaching Medal from the College, given annually to an exceptional faculty member who has devoted their life to teaching at Holy Cross.